Sports Watch Update June 2021

 - EXPECTED: Huawei Watch 3

 - RUMOURED: Garmin 955 (Leaked) Expected features here.
-March-May 2021 other sources say September 2021.
-Both those dates are plausible, I favour the later one.
+Sources say September 2021. plausible, I favour later

 - RUMOURED: Garmin 955 LTE!
 (Leaked) sources say September 2021, I suspect 2022